dynamsoft-docs/barcode-reader-docs/programming/c/user-guide.md

 ### Release Allocated Memory

-1. Release the allocated memory for the barcode results and instance
+1. Release the allocated memory for the barcode results and instance.

     ```c
     if(pResult != NULL)